 On January 17, 2011, we entered into an employment agreement with Mr. Jasinski, pursuant to which he has served as the Chief Executive Officer of the Company since February 12, 2012.
 The employment agreement provides for a current annual base salary of \$391,400 (following annual increases), subject to annual review by, and increases in the discretion of, the Company, and an annual performance bonus of up to 35% of annual base salary.
 In the event that Mr. Jasinski's employment is terminated by the Company without cause (as defined in the employment agreement), or if Mr. Jasinski terminates his employment for "Good Reason" (as defined in the employment agreement), he will be entitled to certain severance payments and benefits, including: (i) a lump sum payment equal to 90 days of his base salary, (ii) an annual performance bonus (calculated based on the assumption that to the extent performance objectives were achieved in the six-month period preceding his termination, they will also be achieved in the six months following termination), (iii) reimbursement for any COBRA or other medical, dental and vision premiums for twelve months following his termination and (iv) continued participation for a period of twelve months in any employee and executive benefit programs in effect as of his termination and reimbursement for the premium or other fees associated with continuation in any insurance program available to the Company's employees as a non-employee or in a comparable program if participation as a non-employee would be barred.
-The employment agreement further provides that if Mr. Jasinski's employment is termination had Mr. Jasinski remained employeed by the Company, will automatically vest.
-If Mr. Jasinski terminates his employment without Good Reason, he will be entitled to receive a pro-rated amount of his annual performance bonus as determined in good faith by the Board.
-Mr. Jasinski is not entitled to any severance if he is terminated by the Company for cause.
+The employment agreement further provides that if Mr. Jasinski's employment is terminated without cause or by Mr. Jasinski for Good Reason, any unvested portion of the options which would have vested during the six months following such termination had Mr. Jasinski remained employed by the Company, will automatically vest.
+If Mr. Jasinski terminates his employment without Good Reason, he will be entitled to receive a pro-rated amount of his annual performance bonus as determined in good f